jcsahnwaldt/browser-compat-tests/README.md

-# browser-compat-tests
+# txt2px

-Automated tests for feature compatibility in browsers and JavaScript engines.
+Encode any kind of text as an image that can be decoded back to text by Netbpm tools.

 Install [netbpm](http://netpbm.sourceforge.net/) first.
 On Mac: `brew install netbpm`

-### Safari
+### Safari automation

 These commands may help with Safari: